core-wg/href/draft-ietf-core-href.md

 8. {:#c-path-segment} A path segment can be any Unicode string that is in NFC, with the exception of the special "." and ".." complete path segments.
-   Note that this includes the zero-length string, and that no additional constraints are placed on the first path segment.
+   Note that this includes the zero-length string.

+   If no authority is present in a CRI, the leading path segment can not be empty.

 9. {:#c-query} A query always consists of one or more query parameters.
    A query parameter can be any Unicode string that is in NFC.